BillJr99/Ursinus-CS376/_pages/Labs/lab-memorydebugc.md

 ### Being Careful about Modifying Function Parameters

 C uses pass-by-value semantics, so modifications to local parameters are made to local copies of those parameter values; they do not update the variable in the calling function.
-So, if you are using a `struct` to represent your `ArrayList`, you can simply pass a pointer to that structure, since you can freely update the fields inside that `struct`.
-Since you aren't modifying the pointer to the `struct` itself (the actual parameter to the function), you're all set.
+So, if you are using a `struct` to represent your `ArrayList`, you can simply pass a pointer to that structure, and you can freely update the fields inside that `struct`.
+You can, for example, set `myArrayList->array = realloc...` assuming `myArrayList` is a `struct ArrayList *`, and those changes will persist when your function returns.

 However, if you pass the array directly, you'll need pass the array as an `int**` -- a pointer to the variable that contains the pointer to your array.
 This way, you can modify the parameter as if it was passed by reference.
-A good rule of thumb is that if you ever have a statement like this:

-`x = something;`

-where `x` is a local parameter, you'll want to dereference it so that the modification persists beyond the function call.
+Although you can pass an `int *` array parameter to a function and make statements like `a[i] = 0;`, this is because this statement is equivalent to `*(a+i) = 0;`, which does indeed dereference the pointer to the address!
+A good rule of thumb is that if you ever have a statement like `x = something;` where `x` is a local parameter, you'll want to dereference it so that the modification persists beyond the function call.
 That means passing a pointer to the parameter, even if the parameter itself is already a pointer.
 So, if `x` is an `int`, pass an `int *`, and if `x` is an `int *`, pass an `int**`.
-Then, update your statement to:
+Then, update your statement to `*x = something;`.

-`*x = something;`

 ### Experimenting with the Program's Performance